tolgee/documentation/blog/2022-12-6-benefits-challenges-localization.md

 image: "/img/blog/mt-tolgee/machine_translation_tolgee.png"

 description: "Software localization can be a complex and costly undertaking.
-Still, it can offer many benefits for your software business, including expanding your market reach and increasing customer satisfaction."
+Still, it can offer many benefits for your software business."

 tags: [in-context, localization, i18n, translation]
 ---